 By signing the subscription agreement required for purchases of our common stock, you represent and warrant to us that you have received a copy of this prospectus and that you meet the net worth and annual gross income requirements described above.
-Our sponsor and each person selling shares on our behalf has an obligation to take reasonable efforts to determine that the purchase of our shares is a suitable and appropriate investment for each stockholder.
-In fulfilling this obligation, we rely, in part, on your representations and warranties regarding your receipt of this prospectus and regarding your net worth and annual gross income.
+These representations and warranties help us to ensure that you are fully informed about an investment in our common stock and that all investors meet our suitability standards.
 In the event you, another stockholder or a regulatory authority attempt to hold us liable because stockholders did not receive copies of this prospectus or because we failed to adhere to each state's suitability requirements, we will assert these representations and warranties made by you in any proceeding in which such potential liability is disputed in an attempt to avoid any such liability.
 By making these representations, you do not waive any rights that you may have under federal or state securities laws.